-Stowable Seat (Option)
+Stowable Seat

-The optional stowable seat is a full bench seat and comes with the convenience center.
-See "Convenience Center" in the Index for more information.
+Your vehicle may have a stowable seat.
+The stowable seat is a full bench seat and comes with the convenience center.
+See Convenience Center on page 2-57 for more information.
 The stowable seat can be removed and replaced, or with the seatback folded, it can lie flush with the convenience center.